stampedai/handbook/Hiring Documents/Guide to Your Equity.md

 ## Outstanding Convertible Notes

-Stamped has raised $1,858,555 to date, all as convertible notes.
+Stamped has raised $[TODO] to date, all as convertible notes.

 A convertible note is a popular way for startups to raise money because it lets us delay picking a valuation for a company.
 Instead of selling equity for a fixed price, we borrow the money as debt.
 Then, next time we raise money, that debt converts to equity at a discount.
 The discount rewards the initial investors for investing in the company early, and usually comes in 2 forms: a discount and a cap.